top of page

 LB | IOWA | 6’2 | 232

-Strengths: Higgins is an old school thumping linebacker with great vision and discipline.
-He is an extremely reliable tackler who does a great job of squaring up and finishing plays.
-Although Higgins’ bread and butter is his physical consistency, he is a proven playmaker—with a good number of INT’s, FF’s, pressures, and PBU’s over his career Weaknesses: Higgins has average athletic ability and won’t be a sideline-to-sideline roamer Bottom Line: Higgins may be limited to certain schemes, but his physical presence and reliability will make him a good starting linebacker in the NFL.
+Strengths: Higgins is an old-school, thumping linebacker with excellent vision and discipline.
+He’s an extremely reliable tackler who consistently squares up and finishes plays.
+While known for his physical consistency, he’s also a proven playmaker with a strong track record of INTs, forced fumbles, pressures, and PBUs throughout his career.
+Weaknesses: Higgins has below-average athleticism and lacks the range to be a true sideline-to-sideline presence.
+Bottom Line: Higgins may be scheme-dependent, but his toughness, instincts, and dependability could make him an outlier at the next level.

 Grade: Round 4